 It was also reported that if the economy continues to revere from COVID-19 shutdowns and the interest rates can remain as low as they are, this could translate to an upward pressure on the housing market.

-Burlington Real Estate Market Statistics
+The Burlington Real Estate Statistics for December 2020

 Contact Lori VanDinther and Team Today